ClickHouse/ClickHouse/docs/en/sql-reference/statements/create/dictionary.md

 - file available by HTTP(S)
 - another database

-You can add a comment to the dictionary when you creating it using `COMMENT` clause.

-#### Create a dictionary from a table in the current ClickHouse service
+### Create a dictionary from a table in the current ClickHouse service

 Input table `source_table`: